 Oil-fired boilers are heating systems that use oil as fuel to generate heat for residential or commercial spaces.
 Unlike gas or electric boilers, these systems burn oil to heat water or produce steam, which then circulates through radiators, underfloor heating, or hot water systems.

-These boilers exist to provide a reliable heat source in areas where natural gas supply is limited or unavailable.
-They are especially common in colder regions or rural areas where oil delivery infrastructure is more accessible than piped gas.
+These boilers are especially common in rural or colder regions where oil delivery is more accessible than piped gas infrastructure.

 Why Oil-Fired Boilers Matter Today